ponylang/pony-tutorial/content/object-capabilities/object-capabilities.md

 Pony has no global variables and no global functions.
 That doesn't mean all ambient authority is magically gone - we still need to be careful about the file system, for example.
 Having no globals is necessary, but not sufficient, to eliminate ambient authority.

-__Is this like referential transparency?__ Yes!
-It's similar.
-As long as you think of the receiver as being passed to a method as well (which it is).

 ## How does this help?

 Instead of having permissions lists, access control lists, or other forms of security, the object-capabilities model means that if you have a reference to an object, you can do things with that object.
 Simple and effective.